 Collation refers to a set of rules that determine how data is sorted and compared.
-Character data is sorted using rules that define the correct character sequence, with options for specifying case-sensitivity, accent marks, kana character types and character width.
+Character data is sorted using rules that define the correct character sequence, with options for specifying case-sensitivity, accent marks, kana character types, and character width.

-Both primary key and unique enforce uniqueness of the column on which they are defined.
+Both primary key and unique enforce the uniqueness of the column on which they are defined.
 But by default primary key creates a clustered index on the column, where are unique creates a nonclustered index by default.
-Another major difference is that the primary key doesn‘t allow NULLs, but unique key allows one NULL only.
+Another major difference is that the primary key doesn‘t allow NULLs, but the unique key allows one NULL only.

 Using the NOLOCK query optimizer hint is generally considered good practice in order to improve concurrency on a busy system.
 When the NOLOCK hint is included in a SELECT statement, no locks are taken when data is read.
 The result is a Dirty Read, which means that another process could be updating the data at the exact time you are reading it.
 There are no guarantees that your query will retrieve the most recent data.
 The advantage of performance is that your reading of data will not block updates from taking place, and updates will not block your reading of data.
 SELECT statements take Shared (Read) locks.
 This means that multiple SELECT statements are allowed simultaneous access, but other processes are blocked from modifying the data.
-The updates will queue until all the reads have completed, and reads requested after the update will wait for the updates to complete.
+The updates will queue until all the reads have been completed, and the reads requested after the update will wait for the updates to complete.
 The result of your system is a delay (blocking).

 Delete command removes the rows from a table based on the condition that we provide with a WHERE clause.
 Truncate will actually remove all the rows from a table and there will be no data in the table after we run the truncate command.

 TRUNCATE removes the data by deallocating the data pages used to store the table‘s data, and only the page deallocations are recorded in the transaction log.
-TRUNCATE removes all rows from a table, but the table structure and its columns, constraints, indexes and so on remain.
+TRUNCATE removes all rows from a table, but the table structure and its columns, constraints, indexes, and so on remain.
 The counter used by an identity for new rows is reset to the seed for the column.
 You cannot use TRUNCATE TABLE on a table referenced by a FOREIGN KEY constraint.

 Because the TRUNCATE TABLE is not logged, it cannot activate a trigger.
 TRUNCATE can not be Rolled back using logs.
 TRUNCATE is DDL Command.
 TRUNCATE Resets identity of the table.